stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 interface (API).
 This API explains what a user needs to write in order to make use of the LFRic API in PSyclone.

-As with the majority of PSyclone APIs, the LFRic specifies how a user needs to write the algorithm layer and the kernel layer to allow PSyclone to generate the PSy layer.
+As with the majority of PSyclone APIs, the LFRic API specifies how a user needs to write the algorithm layer and the kernel layer to allow PSyclone to generate the PSy layer.
 These algorithm and kernel APIs are discussed separately in the following sections.